0334321-LSE/SDCC-Distribuited-Page-Rank/README.md

 ## Version
 Version 4.1 works on EC2 instances and saves the output into S3 bucket <br />
 Version 3.2 works also locally, doesn't save on S3 bucket.
 It can be used for debugging by running the main inside MasterLocal directory <br />
+Version 2 works only locally, doesn't use containers.
+It can be used to check if the results are right.
 ## Possible problem and how to solve
 ### Grpc file are missing
 To fix that must be installed protoc on your device. <br>